Emerald Ash Borer Damage and Treatment

 Ash Tree with Emerald Ash Borer Damage on the Bark

 The Emerald Ash Borer (EAB) is an invasive insect originally from Asia.
 Their impressive color is worthy of the name, but these metallic-green beetles are so destructive that they can devastate an entire forest in just 10 years.
-Learn what you can do to treat your trees for Emerald Ash Borer beetles.
+Learn how to identify emerald ash borer beetles by what they look like and the damage they cause.

-Emerald Ash Borers are the size of grains of rice, but their larvae cause colossal damage to ash trees by carving into the Cambrian layer of the bark and disrupting the transport of water and essential nutrients.
-An EAB infestation can be hard to detect until trees are too damaged to tolerate treatment, so it’s important to look out for the warning signs of Emerald Ash Borer damage such as:
+As soon as they emerge from their eggs, EAB beetles begin to tunnel into the cambial layer of the tree, disrupting the transport of water and essential nutrients.
+An EAB infestation can be hard to detect until trees are too damaged to tolerate treatment, so it’s important to look out for the warning signs of emerald ash borer tree damage such as:

 • Canopy Thinning: As the larvae damage the tree tissue, the upper canopy and branches start to die off.
 It should be noted that yellowing leaves can also be caused by a variety of tree diseases.